OperantAI/secops-chaos/README.md

 - **Experiments** - Experiments actively try to run something to discover if a security weakness is present.
 - **Verifiers** - Verifiers look at the results of an Experiment and reports their outcome.

 The secops-chaos CLI mirrors this, and exposes `run` & `verify` commands.
-To start, you need to run an experiment:
+To start, you need to run an experiment.

+Each experiment is defined by a `experiment` file which allows you to tweak your experiment parameters to suit your scenarios.

+For a full list of experiments you can run, see the [experiments][experiments-dir-url] directory.

 ``` sh
 secops-chaos run -f experiments/host_path_volume.yaml